Blackpool weather forecast: Heavy rain hits Blackpool but this is when it will stop

-The weather in Blackpool is set to be a mixed bag today, as forecasters predict heavy rain, cloud and some sunny spells.
+The weather in Blackpool is set to be a mixed bag today, as forecasters predict a mixture of heavy and light rain, sunny spells and cloud.

-Temperatures will cool as the week progresses, dipping to close to freezing towards the end of the week.
+However, temperatures are set to cool towards the end of the week.

 What will the weather be like this morning in Blackpool?

-This morning will be chilly with light rain throughout the morning, which will turn heavy from 11am to 1pm.
+This morning will see heavy and light rain throughout the morning, easing by 12pm.
 The temperature will reach 7C by lunchtime.

 What will the weather be like this afternoon in Blackpool?